escwxyz/cursor-directory/README.md

 Access preferences through the Action Panel or Raycast settings:

 - Cache Duration: Prompt data is cached locally for 1 day by default.
+- Show Detailed View: Toggle the display of detailed view in prompts list.